marksansome/cis4820_game_programming/README.md

 ## Limitations

 - Although rare, it is possible for meteors to collide with other meteors in the air.
-This causes the meteor to stop and look like it it floating.
+This causes the meteor to stop and look like it's floating.

 - If a meteor is detroyed, it can still be collected as the internal reference is not removed.